Generating value through our strategy

 Creating Shared Value: The way we operate

 We build for the long term, act with focus and combine global resources with local know-how to create value for both society and our shareholders at a meaningful scale.
 We do so because we believe that business should act as a force for good.
-That is why we are making a promise to advance regenerative food systems at scale.
-This requires a transformative change.
-Nestlé is embarking on a journey toward regeneration to help restore the environment, improve the livelihoods of farmers, and enhance the resilience and well-being of communities and our consumers.
-This promise builds on our commitment to half greenhouse gas emissions by 2030 and to achieve net zero greenhouse gas emissions by 2050.

 The Annual Report contains our Annual Review including Creating Shared Value highlights, the Corporate Governance & Compensation Reports and our Financial Statements